Sergix/JTerm/docs/release/jterm-v0.3.0-docs.md

 - The current directory will always end with a single "forward slash" (e.g. `/usr/home/`)
 - Other minor fixes
--Added a PS (process) command to view current processes in system
+-Added a PS (process) command to view current processes in system -Added a ping (ICMP Request) command in order to ping internet hosts

 ## New Features